potassco/asprilo/docs/index.md

         toc_float: true
 ---

-# What is ASPRILO?
+# What is *asprilo*?

-**ASPRILO** is a benchmark suite for [answer set programming (ASP)](https://en.wikipedia.org/wiki/Answer_set_programming), based on typical scenarios in intra-logistics and warehouse automation with multiple mobile robots.
+**asprilo** is a benchmark suite for [answer set programming (ASP)](https://en.wikipedia.org/wiki/Answer_set_programming), based on typical scenarios in intra-logistics and warehouse automation with multiple mobile robots.
 Specifically, the diverse and complex nature of those settings makes them an ideal test bed for methods and technologies in ASP.
-Beyond that, ASPRILO also supports any other solving approach that complies with its I/O interface.
+Beyond that, asprilo also supports any other solving approach that complies with its I/O interface.

 <iframe width="49%" height="315" src="https://www.youtube.com/embed/ifYKHIvdnjw" frameborder="0" allowfullscreen align="left"></iframe>